-Primary Contact: Carl David, Regional Director
+Primary Contact: Brian Richards, Director

-Address: 824 Hancock Cir, Lemoore, CA 93246-2000 Phone: (559) 998-8570 Email: lemoore@ccis.edu Website: https://www.ccis.edu/locations/lemoore
+Address: 826 Hancock Cir, Lemoore, CA 93246-2000

+Phone: (559) 998-8570 Email: lemoore@ccis.edu

 Columbia College-NAS Lemoore is located at Naval Air Station, Lemoore, in a building close to the main gate.
 The building for the in-seat classes is a one story building, which has offices and several classrooms/conference rooms and computer lab.
 All in-seat classes are offered in a classroom or in the computer lab in this building.
 Equipment for the classes, laptop/desktop computers and projectors, are located in the classroom and in the computer lab.
 There is no housing within one mile of the building due to the location being on a military base.
 There is some on-base housing for military personnel but it is approximately two to five miles away from the location and is provided only for military and DOD personnel.